 You can’t protect your data if you don’t know where it is.
 Develop an asset inventory that lists all your data, where it lives, and how it’s currently being protected.
 Be sure to note your critical assets and systems that would affect your business operations.

 Assess and Treat Vulnerabilities

 To understand how your organization could experience data loss, you need to be aware of what vulnerabilities exist in your environment.
-Run regular vulnerability assessments and penetration tests to stay on top of your current weaknesses.
+Establish regular, comprehensive vulnerability assessments and penetration tests to stay on top of your current weaknesses.

 Create and implement treatment plans for discovered vulnerabilities, e.g., patch management schedule, awareness training, and comprehensive policies.